shvisor/shvisor---about-me/README.md

 I'm not a wizard, I'm still learning.
 More precisely, I am studying for QA.
-You didn't seriously believe that I would be a wizard)))
+You didn't seriously believe that I would be a wizard? )))

 I'm cool